NiceGitTeam/Web/tech-faqs.md

 No. NiceGit is a full-stack platform that is continually monitoring your project using back-end services as well as our NiceGit desktop app.
-This supports features such as real-time updates on your team-mates' activity, and our unique automated file locking.
+This supports features such as real-time updates on your team-mates' activity, and our unique Intelligent Locks automated file locking.

 ### How secure is NiceGit?